EMERGENCY FUNDS FOR ARTISTS/CREATIVE ENTREPRENEURS/INDIVIDUAL ARTS ADMINISTRATORS

 Currently Accepting Applications:

-- CERF+ is launching the COVID-19 Relief Grant program to provide financial assistance to professional artists working in craft disciplines who are facing dire circumstances from the COVID-19 crisis.
-This program will provide one-time $1,000 grants to meet urgent food, housing and/or health insecurities.
-Grants will be awarded in two cycles: the application opens July 8th and the deadline for the first round will be July 29th, the second will be September 9th.
-Priority will be given to eligible artists facing the most severe financial pressures, and CERF+ will ensure that funds are dispersed throughout the country.
+- CERF+ COVID-19 Relief Grant program, providing financial assistance to professional artists working in craft disciplines who are facing dire circumstances from the COVID-19 crisis.
+This program provides one-time $1,000 grants to meet urgent food, housing and/or health insecurities..
+The third application cycle opens January 13, 2021, application deadline: February 3, 2021.
+Priority will be given to Black, Indigenous, People of Color, and folk and traditional artists.

 Actors Fund Emergency Financial Assistance offers funds to union and non-union workers in entertainment and the performing arts.